HP Inc tops revenue estimates on growth in personal systems business

-(Reuters) - HP Inc (HPQ.N), which houses the hardware business of former Hewlett-Packard Co, reported quarterly revenue that beat analysts’ estimates on Thursday, driven by growth in its personal systems that sells notebooks and desktops and the acquisition of Samsung’s printer business.
+(Reuters) - HP Inc’s (HPQ.N) quarterly revenue beat analysts’ estimates on Thursday, driven by growth in its personal systems that sells notebooks and desktops and the acquisition of Samsung’s printer business.

+Shares of HP Inc, which houses the hardware business of former Hewlett-Packard Co, were marginally up in extended trading.

 The personal systems business, which accounts for more than 60 percent of HP Inc’s total revenue, rose 11 percent to $10.06 billion, beating analysts’ average estimate of $9.78 billion, according to IBES data from Refinitiv.